Find out more about how adjuvants work below.

 Anti foam – eliminate excessive foaming by physically bursting air bubbles and reducing surface tension.
 Prevention is better than cure so always add Companion Gold to spray tank first.

 pH buffers – high pH in the spray solution and soil water can lead to rapid breakdown (alkaline hydrolysis) of the active ingredient.
-Nelson, Chaperone, Stingray and Companion Gold buffer the pH to 4.5-5.5 to prevent this.
+Nelson, Stingray and Companion Gold buffer the pH to 4.5-5.5 to prevent this.

 Water conditioners – hard water contains Ca++ & Mg++ cations that react with certain pesticides (e.g. glyphosate) reducing efficacy.
-Companion Gold, Chaperone, Nelson and Stingray deactivate and sequester Ca++ & Mg++ preventing salt precipitation and spray blockages and increasing pesticide efficacy.
+Companion Gold, Nelson and Stingray deactivate and sequester Ca++ & Mg++ preventing salt precipitation and spray blockages and increasing pesticide efficacy.

 Factors such as nozzle type and angle, boom height and forward speed increase the number of driftable fine spray droplets (under 100 microns).
-Companion Gold, Chaperone, Lok-it , and Grounded AD contain specialised components that reduce the number of fine spray droplets ensuring accurate spray deposition on the target.
+Companion Gold, Lok-it , and Grounded AD contain specialised components that reduce the number of fine spray droplets ensuring accurate spray deposition on the target.

 Nelson, Roller and Velocity reduce droplet surface tension, minimising bounce and run off from the leaf surface providing excellent coverage.
 Roller and Velocity contain humectants that slow droplet drying to increase absorption.
 Nelson and Velocity increase uptake through the outer wax layers.